Vanessa Bryant: Who Is Kobe Bryant’s Wife?

 The two had an instant, undeniable chemistry.
 The following year, Kobe proposed.
 At the time, Vanessa was a senior at Marina High School in Huntington Beach.

-They Got Married In California & Raised Their Children In Newport Beach
+They Got Married In California & Raised Their Children In The Golden State

 Vanessa became Mrs. Bryant at St. Edward Roman Catholic Church in Dana Point, California, on April 18, 2001.
 The wedding didn’t go off without any drama, however; Kobe’s parents and sister reportedly didn’t attend the nuptials.
 Things were fairly hairy between Kobe and his parents for a couple of years, but the family was able to come together in 2003, when Vanessa and Kobe welcomed their first child together.
 Natalia Diamante Bryant was born on January 19 of that year, making the Bryant’s a happy family of three.